mrYakamoto/anagrams-1-detecting-anagrams/README.md

 ###Release 0 : Pseudocode Implementation of `is_anagram?`

-Before you start writing a single line of Ruby code, sit down and ask yourself, "Do I know how to tell whether two words are anagrams?"

-Your `is_anagram?` method will be a (digital, computerized, mechanical) model of the (analog, organic, human) process by which you determine whether two words are anagrams.

-Once you're confident that *you* can tell whether two words are anagrams, reflect on your own or with your pair about how that process works.
-Can you explain it to your pair in a way that they understand?
-How do you know whether they've understood you?

-If you can't explain it to another person, you'll have a hard time "explaining" it to a computer via Ruby code!
+Define your own personal process for determining if two words are anagrams of each other.
+Once you define your process, try to explain it to your pair.
+Was your process easy to explain?
+Are you sure they understood?
+If it was hard to explain to another person, it will probably be difficult to write code for the computer to interpret.

-Finally, write pseudocode that outlines your own mental procedure in a way that's easy for a human to both understand and translate into their favorite programming language.
+Once your personal process is refactored to be easily communicated, you'll want to transform it into a set of instructions for the computer.
+The first step is to write pseudocode that outlines your own mental procedure.
+Your pseudocode should be both easy for a human to understand and to translate into code.

-**Note:** If you have spent more than 20 minutes trying to figure out how to do this, check in with a fellow student or staff.
-There's a very simple way to implement this!
+**Note:** If you have spent more than 20 minutes trying to figure out how to do this, check in with a fellow student or an instructor.

 ###Release 1 : Ruby Implementation of `is_anagram?`